Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 **Practical use**
 1. Derived data from props or state by doing expensive computations (e.g., sorting, filtering, math) - Avoids recalculating unless necessary
-2. Memoize **static** props (objects/arrays) when passing to memoized components - Dynamic object should be created as new reference if not memoised component won't detect(as React.memo only compare references(shallow compare)
+2. Memoize **static** props (objects/arrays) when passing to memoized components - Dynamic object should be created as new reference if not memoised component won't detect(as React.memo only compare references(reference equality)

 Code: scorecard example